agda/agda/doc/user-manual/language/local-rewriting.lagda.rst

 Confluence and termination checking
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Currently, no form of confluence of termination checking is implemented for
+Currently, no form of confluence or termination checking is implemented for
 local rewrite rules.
 The consequences of non-confluent or non-terminating
 local rewrite rules are similar to :doc:`global rewriting <rewriting>`:
 non-confluence endangers subject reduction and non-termination might cause